Adjunct Associate Professor of Transportation and Public Policy

 Stan Caldwell joined Carnegie Mellon in 2010.
 In 2014, he was appointed Adjunct Associate Professor of Transportation and Public Policy at the Heinz College of Information Systems and Public Policy at Carnegie Mellon University.
 He teaches courses in intelligent transportation systems and advises student projects related to transportation.

-Stan serves as Executive Director of Carnegie Mellon’s Traffic21 Institute which is housed in the Heinz College and Deputy Executive Director of the Technologies for Safe and Efficient Transportation University Transportation Center (T-SET UTC) which is housed in the College of Engineering.
-Both Traffic21 and the T-SET UTC are co-housed and co-staffed, and Stan manages the day-to-day operations of both research centers.
+Stan serves as Executive Director of Carnegie Mellon’s Traffic21 Institute which is housed in the Heinz College and Executive Director of the US DOT designated Mobility21 National University Transportation Center which is housed in the College of Engineering.
+Both Traffic21 and Mobility are co-housed and co-staffed, and Stan manages the day-to-day operations of the two research centers.
 These centers fund and coordinate faculty from across the University in interdisciplinary transportation research.
-The research centers maintain a primary focus on deploying transportation research and technology in the community and work with public and private partners to use Pittsburgh and Pennsylvania a smart transportation test bed.
-Through the work of these centers Stan has taken a nationally active role in the emerging intelligent transportation industry and serves on the Leadership Circle of the Intelligent Transportation Society of America and developed the industry recognized Traffic21 Blog.
+The research centers maintain a primary focus on deploying transportation research and technology in the community and work with public and private partners to use Pittsburgh and the region a smart transportation test bed.
+Through the work of these centers, Stan has taken a nationally active role in the emerging intelligent transportation industry and serves on the Leadership Circle of the Intelligent Transportation Society of America and developed the industry recognized Traffic21 Blog.
 He serves on the executive committee of the Council of University Transportation Centers, the Pennsylvania Autonomous Vehicle Policy Task Force and the Smart Belt Coalition.

 Stan has also worked for the Southwestern Pennsylvania Commission, the Southern Alleghenies Conservancy and the US Department of the Interior, National Park Service.

 He received his Master of Public Policy and Management degree from the University of Pittsburgh and a Bachelor of Science degree from